designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 On your web page, initialize SDK as following:

-    Obopayments.initialize(businessRegistrationId, userMobileNo, accessToken)
+    Obopayments.initialize(businessRegistrationId, userMobileNo, authKey, businessName,
+                           businessLogoUrl, callback)

     businessRegistrationId : As provided to business
     userMobileNo           : Country ISD prefix + 10 digit mobile number (Example +919876512345)
-    accessToken            : Acquired via server from Obopay (Details in server Api documentation)
+    authKey                : Acquired via server from Obopay (Details in server Api documentation)

+    businessName           : Branding name that appears on the popup businessLogoUrl        : Branding icon that appears on the popup.
+Dimensions should be of 150px width & 100px height
+    callback               : Listen to initialization reponse

-If your web portal has multiple pages, you may acquire the accessToken once and store it in 'localStorage' along with expiry timestamp.
+If your web portal has multiple pages, you may acquire the authKey once and store it in 'localStorage' along with expiry timestamp.
 You should reacquire access token in the event of expiry.
 Also, if you have user re-login / logout, you should again refresh the token.

-At any stage if user id / mobile number changes OR you get a new accessToken, you must reinitialize the SDK.
+At any stage if user id / mobile number changes OR you get a new authKey, you must reinitialize the SDK.

-## Obopayments.registerUser: API to register a new user
+## Obopayments.activateUser: API to activate a new user

 For activating new user with Obopay payments and card, you should pass all the user information that you already have available with your portal.
 Obopay SDK, will show UI to ask for additional information that is missed.